perceptron hard threshhold

 Variants:

-- progression planing: initial state goal
+progression planing: initial state

 regression planing: initial state